Confluent Platform Networking Overview¶

 The following images show the networking interfaces available for Confluent Platform components.

-Connect to Confluent components from outside the Kubernetes cluster¶
+Connect to Kafka and other Confluent components from outside the Kubernetes cluster¶

 The following shows the high level overview of external interfaces available for Confluent Platform.

 The following are the external access methods CFK supports.
 You can configure each component with one method, and once you enable external access one method and deploy Confluent, you cannot change to another external access method.

 - Clients connect to Confluent Platform using the Kubernetes provider’s load balancer.

 - Clients connect to Confluent Platform at specified static ports (the NodePort) on the Kubernetes worker node (or via customer-managed networking infrastructure that can forward traffic to those ports).

 - A Kubernetes Ingress controller manages clients’ connection to Kafka using port-based routing.

 - A Kubernetes Ingress controller manages clients’ connection to Kafka using host-based routing.

 - Clients connect to Confluent Platform using OpenShift routes.